TruebitProtocol/truebit-eth/README.md

 YYY=$HOME'/truebit-docker'
 docker run --network host -v $YYY/docker-clef:/root/.clef -v $YYY/docker-geth:/root/.ethereum -v $YYY/docker-ipfs:/root/.ipfs --rm -it truebitprotocol/truebit-eth:latest /bin/bash
 ```
 Docker will then store your Clef, Geth, and IPFS configuration files in the directories `docker-clef`, `docker-geth` and `docker-ipfs` respectively.
-The incantation above avoids having to synchronize the blockchain and your accounts from genesis and also stores your IPFS "ID" for better connectivity when you later restart the container.
+The `-v` flags in the incantation above avoids having to synchronize the blockchain and reconstruct your accounts, IPFS ID's, masterseed, and rule attestation from genesis when you later restart the container.

 ### "Open terminal window"